From the MSI website:

 Packaging and Contents

 Upon opening the box, users will find the laptop inside a black cloth bag with a few pieces of PR material detailing some of the laptop's features.
-User guides, warranty leaflet, charger, and power cable are all inside separate compartments or underneath the unit itself.
+User guides, warranty leaflet, charger, and power cable are next to the laptop - in a smaller box or in chambers below.

 - User guides